Poll: Biden continues to hold double-digit national lead over Trump

 But the poll — which asked a series of negative statements about both candidates — also shows that voters' biggest overall concerns are about Trump, not Biden.

-Fifty-three percent say they have major concerns that Trump will divide the country instead of uniting it.
+Fifty-three percent say they have major concerns that Trump will divide the country, not unite it.

-Forty-nine percent of voters say they have major concerns Trump has the wrong presidential temperament.
+Forty-nine percent of voters say they have major concerns that Trump has the wrong presidential temperament.

-And 39 percent have major concerns that Biden hasn’t accomplished much in his 47 years in Washington, while 34 percent have major concerns the former Democratic vice president will hurt the economy by going too far in his response to the coronavirus.
+And 39 percent have major concerns that Biden hasn't accomplished much in his 47 years in Washington, while 34 percent have major concerns that he will hurt the economy by going too far in his response to the coronavirus.